khalidsalomao/SimpleHelpers.Net/README.md

 Fast in-memory cache for data that are expensive to create and can be used in a thread-safe manner.

 All stored items are kept in concurrent data structures (ConcurrentDictionary) to allow multi-thread usage of the MemoryCache static methods.
-Note that the stored objects must be **thread-safe**, since the same instace of an object can and will be returned by multiple calls of *Get* methods.
+Note that the stored objects must be **thread-safe**, since the same instance of an object can and will be returned by multiple calls of *Get* methods.
 If you wish to use non-thread safe object instances you must use the *Remove* method to atomically (safelly) get and remove the object instance from the cache.

 Note: this nuget package contains csharp source code and depends on System.Collections.Concurrent introduced in .Net 4.0.

 **Configuration**

 Simple configuration of the MemoryCache settings.
-It should be done for each type, since since the JIT compiler will generate differente code at run time, MemoryCache<string> is considered a diferent class, for example, from MemoryCache<StringBuilder> or MemoryCache<byte[]>.
+It should be done for each type, since since the JIT compiler will generate different code at run time, MemoryCache<string> is considered a different class, for example, from MemoryCache<StringBuilder> or MemoryCache<byte[]>.

 ```csharp